TheDataStation/solo/README.md

    a) Stop the demo server by Control-C, and then rerun "./run_demo.sh <port>" using a different port, e.g. 8086

-   b) On client, redo "ssh -N -f -L ..." using the same port, e.g. 8086
+   b) On client, change the two "8080" in "ssh -N -f -L ..." to the new port, e.g. 8086 and rerun "ssh -N -f -L ..."

    Then on client, copy/paste the URL shown on the server console into your browser.

-   After the jupyter notebook is shown in the browser, open the file "demo.ipynb" and click menu "Cell"/"Run All" to run the demo application.
+   After the jupyter notebook is shown in the browser, open the file "demo.ipynb" and click menu "Cell"/"Run All" to start the demo application.

    Type a dataset, e.g. fetaqa and then type a question (e.g. one of the 3 example questions) to try.